 Custodial credit risk for deposits is the risk that, in the event of a failure of a depository financial institution, the Bond Bank's deposits may not be recovered.
 Cash consists of money market accounts invested primarily in commercial paper and government securities.
 The Bond Bank's custodial credit risk policy directs management to invest in cash or near cash investments that are either 100% FDIC insured or Aaa rated funds or government securities.
-As of December 31, 2018, general operating reserve cash was \$2,833,854.
-Of this total, \$251,192 was in collateralized and FDIC insured cash accounts.
-The remaining total of \$2,572,484 was held within "government money markets funds" rated Aaa-mf by Moody's Investors Service (Moody's).
-Unrestricted cash and cash equivalents in the Bond Fund of \$3,642,522 was held within "government money markets funds" rated Aaa-mf by Moody's are secured in eligible investments as defined in the General Resolution.
+As of December 31, 2019, general operating reserve cash was \$2,385,190.
+Of this total, \$279,335 was in collateralized and FDIC insured cash accounts.
+The remaining total of \$2,105,855 was held within "government money markets funds" rated Aaa-mf by Moody's Investors Service (Moody's).
+Unrestricted cash and cash equivalents in the Bond Fund of \$3,549,863 was held within "government money markets funds" rated Aaa-mf by Moody's, held by the Trustee.
+These funds are secured in eligible investments as defined in the General Resolution.